On policy tour, Obama pledges to revamp job training

-Obama traveled to Wisconsin to discuss efforts to ensure U.S. training programs match up with demand for jobs.
-Later in the day he made a stop in Tennessee to discuss education.
+Obama traveled to Wisconsin to discuss the efforts to ensure training programs match up with the demand for jobs as part of a trip that will also include a stop in Tennessee to discuss education.

 The trip is a follow-up to Obama’s State of the Union speech on Tuesday, in which he called for greater economic fairness in a nation that is still recovering from the deep 2007-2009 recession.